UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 [Source Code Link](https://github.com/AlexWalburg/cs188poseestimation)

-Deep3dbox was highly successful in mono 3D pose estimation by use of clever geometric insights.
+Deep3dbox was highly successful in mono 3d pose estimation by use of clever geometric insights.
 We were interested to see if these geometric insights scaled, and experimented with augmenting it with both temporal information(the last 3 frames) and stereo information(right camera).
-To study this, we created an extensible framework which increased the information given to the model without compromizing the models fundamental architecture.
+To study this, we created an extensible framework which increased the information given to the model without compromising the models fundamental architecture.

 ## Preprocessing